 You could have fond memories of Rocky Point and Crescent Park.
 You may want to learn about former Rhode Island amusement parks you never knew existed.
 Or you may have been born before all these parks closed, and you want to see what you missed.
 Whatever ride you want to take, the Rhode Island Historical… Continue reading Two events for (all) the ages!

 The hurricane of 1938 wiped out five of Rhode Island’s wooden roller coasters, eliminating the artistry of some of the world’s most prolific ride designers.
-What do the Bullet, the Boston bs, the Comet, the Wildcat and the Flying Turns all have in common?
-All met their fate to the September 21, 1938 hurricane that… Continue reading Blown Away!
+What do the Bullet, the Comet, the Wildcat and the Flying Turns all have in common?
+All met their fate to the September 21, 1938 hurricane that crippled New England. … Continue reading Blown Away!

 In the much-publicized 1964/65 New York World’s Fair that featured must-see attractions such as It’s A Small World, Michelangelo’s Pieta, Sinclair Dinoland, the Swiss Sky Ride, and Disney’s Magic Skyway, the fair’s 11 General Foods “Peace Through Understanding” archways weren’t ultimate destinations for fair-goers.
 However, they did serve a purpose for families and large groups who went… Continue reading Rocky Point’s *Peace* of History